Coronavirus has changed the way we all use public transport and we’re working hard so you can travel as safely as possible.

 - try to face away from other people

-- keep the time you spend within 2 metres of other people as short as possible
+- keep the time you spend near other people as short as possible

 Help us - please wash your hands or use hand sanitiser regularly

-We’re doing extra cleaning so you can make essential journeys as safely as possible.
+We’re doing extra cleaning so you can make journeys as safely as possible.